Kyriosity/read-write/README+/software/README+/dev-docu.md

 The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them attentively.

+#### Log

+Commit comments can make a log of the design.
+Theoretically but practically it will be too much white noise.

+Just the daily log on notable decisions could be a great help to document the pace of design.

+#### F.A.Q.

+Continuous ratification of design decisions (incl. rejection ) in the form of Question-Answer will compose a useful and concise user/developer document.

+---

-Any document will be a bore without drawings, diagrams, and presentations.
+Any text document (except F.A.Q.) over a few pages will be boring without drawings, diagrams, and presentations.

 ### Diagrams and presentations